saucelabs/elemental-next/frontend/docs/updated-tips/21-adding-a-language/adding-a-language.md

 language: all
 ---

-# How To Pick A Programming Language
+# How to Pick a Programming Language

 ## Intro

 In order to work well with Selenium you need to choose a programming language to write your acceptance tests in.
 This guide will help you determine which language to choose for testing.

 It might seem like a good idea to choose the same language that the application you're testing is written in, because if you get stuck you can ask the developers on your team for help.